marzeelabs/generator-mzharp/generators/app/templates/README.md

 ## Setup

-1. Setup boilerplate: `harp init my-harp --boilerplate marzeelabs/mz-harp`
+1. Setup boilerplate using [Yeoman](http://yeoman.io): `yo mzharp` (see full documentation at [Generator MZ Harp](https://github.com/marzeelabs/generator-mzharp))
 2. Navigate inside the new directory with `cd my-harp`
-3. Install all dependencies with `npm install`
+3. Install all dependencies with `npm install`.
+This is handled by the Yeoman generator.
-4. Install gulp and harp globally with `npm install -g gulp harp` so you get the CLIs available
+4. (optional) install gulp and harp globally with `npm install -g gulp harp` so you get the CLIs available.
+Alternatively, these packages are also defined as local dependencies.

 This will get you a copy of the repository locally and also download all node dependencies such as [harp](http://harpjs.com/), [Gulp](http://gulpjs.com/), [jimp](https://github.com/oliver-moran/jimp), [Browsersync](https://www.browsersync.io/), etc.